-Curricular offerings
+Curricular Offerings

-2.8 Course offerings.
+- 2.8 Course offerings.
 Attach a copy of the course descriptions from the most current catalogue.
 Describe any changes to the course offering since the last program review cycle (course content, methods of instruction, etc.) and provide rationale for deletion or addition of new course offerings.
 Also state whether a transfer degree has been establish in accordance with SB 1440.
-Include a discussion of courses offered at Centers (Vacaville, Vallejo, Travis) and any plans for expansions/contraction of offerings at the Centers.

-2.9 Fill rates/Class size.
+Include a discussion of courses offered at Centers (Vacaville, Vallejo, Travis) and any plans for expansions/contraction of offerings at the Centers. - 2.9 Fill rates/Class size.
 Based on data from ITRP, discuss the trends in course fill rates and possible causes for these trends (include comparison/analysis of courses by modality if applicable).
 Address how the size of classes affects courses and if there are any necessary adjustments to course classroom maximums.
-If there are courses that are historically under-enrolled, discuss strategies that might increase enrollment.

-2.10 Course sequencing.
+If there are courses that are historically underenrolled, discuss strategies that might increase enrollment. - 2.10 Course sequencing.
 Report on whether courses have been sequenced for student progression through the major, how students are informed of this progression, and the efficacy of this sequencing.
-Report on whether curriculum is being offered in a reasonable time frame (limit to one or two paragraphs).
+Report on whether curriculum is being offered in a reasonable time frame (limit to one or two paragraphs). - 2.11 College Preparedness/Basic skills.

-2.11 Basic Skills (if applicable).
 Describe the basic skills component of the program, including how the basic skills offerings prepare students for success in transfer-level courses.
-Analyze courses with prerequisites and co-requisites, and whether this level of preparation supports student success.
+If your program doesn't have designated basic skills courses, then explain how your courses support fundamental writing and/or mathematic competencies.
+Analyze courses with course advisories, prerequisites and/or co-requisites to see whether this level of preparation supports student success.

-2.12 Student Survey.
+- 2.12 Student Survey.
 Describe the student survey feedback related to course offerings.
-In terms of the timing, course offerings, and instructional format, how does what your program currently offer compare to student responses?

-2.13 Four-year articulation (if applicable).
-Utilizing the most current data from the articulation officer, and tools such as ASSIST.org, state which of your courses articulate with the local four year institutions and whether additional courses should be planned for articulation (limit to one or two paragraphs).

-2.14 High school articulation (if applicable).
+In terms of the timing, course offerings, and instructional format, how does what your program currently offer compare to student responses? - 2.13 Four-year articulation (if applicable).
+Utilizing the most current data from the articulation officer, and tools such as ASSIST.org, state which of your courses articulate with the local four year institutions and whether additional courses should be planned for articulation (limit to one or two paragraphs). - 2.14 High school articulation (if applicable).
 Describe the status of any courses with articulation/Tech Prep agreements at local high schools.
-What (if any) are your plans for increasing/strengthening ties with area high schools and advertising your program to prospective students? (limit to one or two paragraphs).

-2.15 Distance Education (if applicable).
+What (if any) are your plans for increasing/strengthening ties with area high schools and advertising your program to prospective students? (limit to one or two paragraphs). - 2.15 Distance Education (if applicable).
 Describe the distance education courses offered in your program, and any particular successes or challenges with these courses.
 Include the percentage of courses offered by modality and the rationale for this ratio.